 Model 95-M Diameter Measurement Gauge

-Effectively a size gauge, the 95-M will allow us to measure balls for conformity (size) and roundness.
+Effectively a size gauge, the 95-M will allow us to take diameter measurements and determine roundness.
 If a brand struggles to produce golf balls that are actually round, we’re going to tell you about it.

 Ohaus Pioneer PX 323 Precision Electronic Balance